What is counselling?

-What is different about seeking counselling through Serendipity Psychology?
+What is different about seeking counselling and psychotherapy through Serendipity?

-We only take on counsellors as associates if they are trained, or training to level 5 or above and are members of a well-established professional body such as the British Association or Counselling and Psychotherapy (BACP) or the UK Counsel for Psychotherapy (UKCP).
+We only take on counsellors and psychotherapists as associates if they are trained, or training to level 5 or above and are members of a well-established professional body such as the British Association or Counselling and Psychotherapy (BACP) or the UK Counsel for Psychotherapy (UKCP).
 This is so that you can be assured that you are working with a trained and regulated professional.
-Our counsellors are also supervised and supported by psychologists as well as counselling supervisors which means they are able to offer some of the tools and techniques their training might not otherwise give them.
+Many of our counsellors and psychotherapists are also supervised and supported by psychologists as well as counselling or psychotherapy supervisors which means they are able to safely offer some of the tools and techniques their training might not otherwise give them.
 It also means that all our therapists are informed by principles from the different talking professions which we gain from consultation with each other.